Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

-Despite intense debates and a convergence towards the nonmagnetic nature of RuO$_2$ in bulk and thin film forms, the ultra-thin epitaxially-strained regime of RuO$_2$ below a critical thickness of around 4~nm is rarely explored and far from completely understood.
-Experimentally, it was demonstrated that hybrid molecular beam epitaxy (hMBE)-grown RuO$_2$ below 4~nm in RuO$_2$/TiO$_2$(110) films is fully-strained by the substrate along both in-plane directions, reaching -4.7\% compressive strain along [001] and +2.3 tensile strain along [1$\bar{1}$0]\cite{Jeong2025}.
-However, in sputter-grown RuO$_2$ thin films, metallic behavior disappears below this thickness limit.
-Instead, hMBE-grown RuO$_2$ thin films on TiO$_2$ (110) substrates exhibit metallic behavior within the fully strained ultra-thin thickness regime, attributed to excellent stoichiometry control and atomically smooth interfaces and surfaces~\cite{PhysRevMaterials.8.075002,Jeong2025}.
+Despite intense debates and a convergence towards the nonmagnetic nature of RuO$_2$ in bulk and thin film forms, the ultrathin epitaxially strained regime of RuO$_2$ below a critical thickness of around 4~nm is rarely explored and far from completely understood.
+Experimentally, it was demonstrated that hybrid molecular beam epitaxy (hMBE)-grown RuO$_2$ below 4~nm in RuO$_2$/TiO$_2$(110) films is fully strained by the substrate along both in-plane directions, reaching -4.7\% compressive strain along [001] and +2.3\% tensile strain along [1$\bar{1}$0]\cite{Jeong2025}.
+However, in sputter-grown RuO$_2$ thin films, metallic behavior has not been reported below this thickness limit.
+Instead, hMBE-grown RuO$_2$ thin films on TiO$_2$ (110) substrates exhibit metallic behavior within the fully strained ultrathin thickness regime, attributed to excellent stoichiometry control and atomically smooth interfaces and surfaces~\cite{PhysRevMaterials.8.075002,Jeong2025}.
 Moreover, structural characterization yields a polar structure with point group $mm2$ ($C_{2v}$)~\cite{Jeong2025}.
-Importantly, rotational-anisotropy second-harmonic generation and magneto-optical measurements suggested a time-reversal-symmetry-broken altermagnetic polar metallic phase in epitaxially-strained RuO$_2$ with moments perpendicular to the film direction ~\cite{Jeong2025,Weber2024}, accompanied by the observation of unusual nonlinear Hall signals at low fields~\cite{Jeong_AHE_PNAS}.
+Importantly, rotational-anisotropy second-harmonic generation and magneto-optical measurements suggested a TRS-broken altermagnetic polar metallic phase in epitaxially strained RuO$_2$ with moments perpendicular to the film direction ~\cite{Jeong2025,Weber2024}, accompanied by the observation of unusual nonlinear Hall signals at low fields only for the thin and fully strained RuO$_2$ layers~\cite{Jeong_AHE_PNAS}.
 These are in contrast with the observations in thin-to-thick films and single crystals of RuO$_2$.
-In particular, both experimental results and theoretical calculations suggest that epitaxial strain plays a crucial role in stabilizing the magnetic states of RuO$_2$ \cite{Jeong2025,Jeong_AHE_PNAS}.
-Therefore, spectroscopy investigation with spin and momentum resolution to resolve the electronic band dispersion of ultra-thin epitaxially-strained RuO$_2$ and its spin character is highly desired.
+In particular, both experimental results and theoretical calculations suggest that epitaxial strain plays a crucial role in stabilizing the magnetic states of RuO$_2$ \cite{Jeong2025,Jeong_AHE_PNAS,Meinert2025}.
+Therefore, spectroscopy investigation with spin and momentum resolution to resolve the electronic band dispersion of ultrathin epitaxially strained RuO$_2$ and its spin character is highly desired.